Homemade Baby Food Recipes

 Anjou, Bosc, Bartlett and Comice pears are the most popular in the US - although Conference pears, with their interesting, russety skin, are gaining in favour.

-Pears come with a variety of skin colours - including yellow, green, brown and red - and usually lighten in colour as they ripen.
-When fully ripe, pears should be sweet, juicy and almost buttery (with a slight 'graininess') in texture.
+Pears come with a variety of skin colours – including yellow, green, brown and red – and usually lighten in colour as they ripen.

-• Pears are a great source of vitamin C and copper (which protect the body's cells from damaage and support the immune system), vitamin K, potassium and fibre (which helps prevent constipation and keeps baby 'going' on a regular basis!).
+• Pears are a great source of vitamin C and copper (which protect the body’s cells from damage and support the immune system), vitamin K, potassium and fibre (which helps prevent constipation and keeps baby ‘going’ on a regular basis!).

 • In later life, pears help lower cholesterol and protect the body against cancer.